malrepos/solidity_bootcamp/Section5/notes.md

 cars.push(tesla);
 ```

-- we can create a struct an push it to an array in one go:
+- we can create a struct and push it to an array in one go:

 ```
 cars.push(Cars("mazda", 2020, msg.sender));